0xisraekl/0xisraekl/README.md

 I'm an SDR at Datadog, a former car + solar salesperson, and an AI/Web3 learner building practical tools at the intersection of **sales, automation, distribution, and investing**.

-I'm not trying to look like I know everything.

 I'm trying to build in public, ship useful projects, and get better every week.

 ---